Who We Are

 Our Approach: The Future in Focus

-We know that the process of growing our ASR program will take time.
-We are committed to a thoughtful approach, one guided by CA’s Academic Affairs Committee (AAC) that includes faculty and Department Chairs as well as our Head of School, Upper School Principal, Director of College Counseling and Strategic Initiatives, and Director of Inclusivity.
+Current Advanced Placement (AP) courses will continue in Math, Science, Computer Science, and World Languages, and all curricular shifts are guided by CA’s Academic Affairs Committee (AAC) that includes faculty and Department Chairs as well as our Head of School, Upper School Principal, Director of College Counseling and Strategic Initiatives, and Director of Culture and Community.

 Colorado Academy continues to be one of the most reputable independent schools in the country.
-We look to the future with a sense of optimism about the possibilities for our students and our program.
+We look to the future with a sense of optimism and possibility.

 Mike Davis, PhD